 Fueled by concern for the future, I’ve taken pen in hand again to bring the board of director’s opinions before the beekeeping public.
 There’s been an alarming lack of controversy lately in the beekeeping journals.
 This makes for dull reading, and in the long run, little thinking.
 Some of our own board members even went to sleep while our beekeeper read one of the latest articles in a nationally-recognized publication.

-The beekeeper’s direct support noted above, along with human financial resources, can in some instances bail him out of his beekeeping errors.
+The beekeeper’s direct support noted above, along with human financial resources, can in some instances bail them out of the consequences of their beekeeping errors.
 This is not to our advantage since we bear the brunt of the errors often with no recourse to correct them.
 And in the end, the results, rather like “banquo’s ghost,” come back to haunt beekeepers and honey bees alike.
-There can be no substitute in our opinion for the average beekeeper to read as much as possible, mull over the information, talk to other beekeepers, and then act according to his best-informed instincts to help us bees in times of crisis.
+There can be no substitute in our opinion for the average beekeeper to read as much as possible, mull over the information, talk to other beekeepers, and then act according to best-informed instincts to help us bees in times of crisis.

 We are hardy creatures.
-As one authority stated, we’d have to be tough to weather the storms foisted on us for decades by unthinking and uninformed beekeepers.
-We can and do endure many beekeeper mistakes, but this is taken in stride with the hope that each leads to a beekeeper’s learning to think more like a bee.
+As one of us stated in a recent communication: “We’d have to be tough to weather the storms foisted on us for decades by unthinking and uninformed beekeepers.”
+We can and do endure many beekeeper mistakes, but this is taken in stride with the hope that each leads to a beekeeper’s learning to think more like a honey bee.
 But this only happens through much effort and cannot be done for anyone.
 Differences of opinion, based on independent study, and thought, should be cultivated, therefore, so each beekeeper can find his own way to effectively help his bees.

 In conclusion, the recent lack of robust controversy in the bee journals is an ominous sign that beekeepers may be becoming lazy and or are simply not thinking for themselves.
 We are hurt by this malaise, more so perhaps than having our honey stolen, in the belief that beekeeping is somehow a “free lunch.”
 We urge, therefore, a return to constructive controversy by beekeepers.
 Only by discussing and thinking out beekeeping problems based on a diversified information base, will both bees and beekeepers have much hope of prospering in the future.